 - 1. When was the UNHCR established? - 2.
 How many member states are currently part of the UNHCR? - 3.
-What is the current budget of the UNHCR? - 4.
-Name those who have served as the High Commissioners at the UNHCR?
+What is the full form of UNHCR? - 4.
+Name any one High Commissioner at the UNHCR?

 - 1. Michael Barnett and Martha Finnermore, Rules for the World, Cornell University Press. - 2.
 Corrine Lewis, UNHCR and International Refugee Law: From Treaties to Convention, Routledge. - 3.
 Gil Loescher, The UNHCR and World Politics, Oxford University Press. - 4.
 Gil Loescher, Katy Long, Elena Fiddian-Qasmiyeh, NandoSigona, The Oxford Handbook of Refugees and Forced Migration Studies, Oxford University Press. - 5.
 Alexander Betts, Gil Loescher and James Millner, The United Nations High Commissioner for Refugees (UNHCR): The Politics and Practice of Refugee Protection, Routledge. - 6.
 Sarah Deardorff Miller, UNHCR as a Surrogate State: Protracted Refugee Situations, Taylor and Francis. - 7.
 James C. Simeon, The UNHCR and the Supervision of International Refugee Law, Cambridge University Press. - 8.
 Laura Van Waas and Melanie J Khanna, Solving Statelessness, Wolf Legal Publications. - 9.
 Elizabeth G. Ferris and Katherine M. Donato, Governance: Negotiating the Global Impacts, Taylor and Francis. - 10.
 KatjaLindskov Jacobsen, UNHCR and the Struggle for Accountability: Technology, Law and Rule-Based Management, Taylor and Francis.